Navigate

 Neither warm nor capable.
 The lecturer's framing: “they didn't care and they weren't good at it.”
 Minimum viable resistance from the team.

-The four quadrants are not symmetric.
-The top-right (lovable star) is the goal.
-The bottom-left (disengage) is the place no one chooses voluntarily.
+The four quadrants aren’t symmetric.
+Top-right (lovable star) is the goal.
+Bottom-left (disengage) is where nobody chooses to go.
 The diagonal cells are the interesting ones.
-The bottom-right is the competent jerk: useful at narrow technical tasks, untrusted on anything that requires discretionary effort, and prone to triggering self-protective behavior in the people around them.
-The top-left is the lovable fool: liked, included, defended — but not handed the hard assignment, because the team has already priced in the competence gap.
+Bottom-right is the competent jerk: useful at narrow technical tasks, untrusted on anything that requires discretionary effort, and prone to triggering self-protective behavior in the people around them.
+Top-left is the lovable fool: liked, included, defended, but not handed the hard assignment, because the team has already priced in the competence gap.

-Kervyn, Fiske, and Malone’s 2012 paper plotted sixteen US brands on the same warmth and competence dimensions in Journal of Consumer Psychology[6].
-The lecturer used this figure in class because it makes the abstract framework concrete: people read brands the same way they read colleagues, and the same four clusters appear — popular, subsidized, luxury, troubled.
+Kervyn, Fiske, and Malone’s 2012 paper plotted sixteen US brands on the same warmth and competence axes in Journal of Consumer Psychology[6].
+The lecturer pulled this figure in because it makes the abstract framework concrete: people read brands the same way they read colleagues.
+Four clusters appear: popular, subsidized, luxury, troubled.

-Sixteen US brands plotted on the same warmth (intent) and competence (ability) axes by Kervyn, Fiske & Malone’s 2012 brand-perception study[6].
-The lecturer used this figure to make the abstract framework concrete: people read brands the same way they read colleagues, and the same four clusters appear.
+Sixteen US brands plotted on warmth (intent) and competence (ability) axes from Kervyn, Fiske & Malone’s 2012 brand-perception study[6].

 SUBSIDIZED BRANDSPOPULAR BRANDSTROUBLED BRANDSLUXURY BRANDSHershey'sJohnson & JohnsonCampbell'sCoca-ColaUSPSVA HospitalsAmtrakPublic transitRolexRolls-RoycePorscheMercedesBPGoldman SachsAIGMarlboro